5 Ways to Prepare for Blackout

 Need more guidance?
 Schedule some time with our Success Coaches.

-Not only can you create a strategy for 499s on legislative issues for blackout, but you can also check on your constituents who have asked for help or other services.
-Fireside can create an audience of the people you have helped with casework, tour or flag requests, or other services that your office provides.
-Many of our clients have found great success sending out a satisfaction survey to see if the constituents enjoyed their experiences with the office.
-It’s another way to add a personal touch to your outreach plan and continue to communicate with those whom you may not contact as often.
+499 strategies on legislative issues for blackout are important, but checking on constituents who’ve asked for help or other services matters as well.
+By creating an audience of the people you’ve helped with casework, tour or flag requests, or other services your office provides, you can send out a satisfaction survey to see if the constituents enjoyed their interaction with your office.
+It’s another way to add a personal touch to an outreach plan and continue to communicate with those who might not engage as often.

-If you take these five steps, engagement with your constituents will be no sweat as you roll into the fall.
-You will be prepared for outreach during a time when congressional staffers thought it was not possible.
+With these five steps, engagement with your constituents will be no sweat as you roll into blackout.
+You’ll be prepared for outreach during a time when it seems impossible to congressional staffers.
 Remember, Fireside is here to help!
-If you’re interested in learning more, do not hesitate to contact the Fireside team.
+If you’re interested in learning more, don't hesitate to contact the Fireside team.